Metropolis Residencies 2020

 A third residency, Sensuous City, will take place as a closed forum with and by the performance collective Sisters Hope, researching and developing material for a production in 2021.
 This residency is for invited performers only.

 NB!
 We are expecting to be able to go through with the residency programme in spite of the current status of society due to the corona virus and covid 19.
 The residencies are in July and August, and we have a maximum of 6 people in a residency, mainly working separately and in open air.
-We have pushed the application deadline to 1 April to give a bit more time, since we know that you are all dealing with how to live and work under these new circumstances.

 BACKGROUND, CONTEXT & VISION